IBM/terraform-guardium-datastore-va/examples/aws-rds-mariadb/README.md

 This example uses two main modules:

 1. **aws-rds-mariadb** - Configures the MariaDB database for vulnerability assessment by:
-   - Creating a `gdmmonitor` user with the necessary permissions
+   - Creating a `sqlguard` user with the necessary permissions
    - Granting required permissions for Guardium VA
    - Deploying a Lambda function to execute the configuration